English heraldry: Royal coat of arms

-The crest is a lion statant guardant wearing the imperial crown, itself standing upon another representation of that crown.
+The crest is a lion statant guardant wearing the Tudor crown, itself standing upon another representation of that crown.

 The dexter supporter is a likewise crowned lion, symbolizing England; the sinister, a unicorn, symbolising Scotland.
 According to legend, a free unicorn was considered a very dangerous beast; therefore the heraldic unicorn is chained, as were both supporting unicorns in the Royal coat of arms of Scotland.

 The coat features both the motto of English monarchs, Dieu et mon droit (God and my right), and the motto of the Order of the Garter, Honi soit qui mal y pense (Shamed be he who thinks ill of it) on a representation of the Garter behind the shield.

 Coat of arms of the British Royal Family

 Children and male-line grandchildren of a monarch are usually granted their own coats of arms.
 Although many are given peerage titles named for places in Wales or Scotland, the royal family follows English heraldic tradition; indeed, most coats of arms of the royal family are based on the royal arms as described above.